 Inflammation begins in our gut, with an autoimmune reaction which progresses into systemic inflammation.
 Thus, we can see how important it is that the foods that we eat are clean, wholesome, and largely plant-based to reduce the level of acidity and “backing-up” which is normally caused by eating animal-based products, refined sugary foods, highly processed foods, and wheat (gluten).

-How Inflammation Affects Your Organs & State of Well-Being
+How Inflammation Affects The Body & Your State of Well-Being

 GI Tract (Stomach, Intestines)